Advances in 4D Representation: Geometry, Motion, and Interaction: Training Strategy

-\textbf{Limited generalizability} Models trained on narrow distributions struggle beyond their training setups—L4GM \cite{ren2024l4gm} assumes fixed camera elevation and falters on egocentric or occluded motion; 4DGT \cite{xu20254dgt}, tuned for device-specific data, performs poorly on new camera types; and 4DNeX \cite{chen20254dnex} degrades under severe occlusion or lighting changes.
-Domain shift from synthetic to real scenes remains an open challenge.
-For instance, 4D models \cite{ren2024l4gm,yao2025sv4d,ma20254d} trained end-to-end on synthetic datasets like Objaverse-Dy \cite{yao2025sv4d} fails to generalize to real-world scenes limiting realism and generalization.
+\textit{Limited generalizability.} Models trained on narrow distributions struggle beyond training conditions.
+L4GM~\cite{ren2024l4gm} assumes fixed camera elevation and fails on egocentric or occluded motion; 4DGT~\cite{xu20254dgt} performs poorly on new camera types; 4DNeX~\cite{chen20254dnex} degrades under occlusion or lighting changes.
+Domain shift from synthetic to real scenes remains critical—models trained on Objaverse-Dy~\cite{yao2025sv4d} fail to generalize to real-world scenarios, limiting practical applicability.

-\textbf{Lack of flexibility} Several recent feedforward 4D methods highlight the rigidity of fixed architectural design. \cite{ren2024l4gm} directly predicts 3D Gaussian splats from video, tightly coupling the network to a specific representation—changing to meshes or implicit fields would require full retraining. \cite{liang2024feed} follows a similar feedforward strategy for bullet-time reconstruction, limiting adaptability across representation types.
-Likewise, 4DGT \cite{xu20254dgt} and St4RTrack \cite{feng2025st4rtrack} demonstrate how feedforward pipelines hard-code 4D Gaussians or pointmap assumptions, reducing flexibility compared to per-scene optimization frameworks that can swap representations or regularizations without retraining.
+\textit{Lack of flexibility.} Fixed architectural designs limit adaptability.
+L4GM~\cite{ren2024l4gm} directly predicts Gaussian splats, tightly coupling the network to this representation—switching to meshes or implicit fields requires full retraining.
+Similarly, 4DGT~\cite{xu20254dgt} and St4RTrack~\cite{feng2025st4rtrack} hard-code 4D Gaussians or pointmap assumptions.
+This contrasts with per-scene optimization frameworks that can swap representations or regularizations without retraining, offering greater experimental flexibility.